 I show you that leadership every time we take a walk.
 I’m always out the front, leading you on.
 Pack Leader?
 Most certainly, yes!

 I’ll ignore your calls if I’ve found something interesting.
 Pack Leader, obviously.
+I don’t answer to you.

 I get your attention whenever I want it by barking or jumping up on you.
 Pack Leader?
 Clearly, yes!